-The Federal Trade Commission is calling for consideration of the launch of new instant payment solutions.
-The latter has been discussed since 2018.
-Office spokesman Rohit Chopra believes the Federal Reserve System should do it.
-“Taking into account the ambitions of the Libra project, the Federal Reserve is obliged to develop its own payment system,” the expert said.
+The Federal Trade Commission is calling for the launch of new instant payment solutions to be considered.
+The project has been discussed since 2018.
+Office spokesman Rohit Chopra believes the Federal Reserve System should go forward with it.

-Mr. Chopra appealed to the US Federal Reserve.
-In a letter to the regulator, the specialist criticised the initiative of Facebook, and also spoke positively about the creation of the ‘FedNow service’ — a system that can make transfers in real time around the clock.
-The FTC Commissioner writes that the announcement of Libra has raised international concern.
-The fintech platform scheme proposed by the social network implies the creation of a shadow global central bank.
+Mr Chopra appealed to the US Federal Reserve.
+In a letter to the regulator, the specialist criticised Facebook’s initiative, and also spoke positively about the creation of the ‘FedNow service’ — a system that can make transfers in real time, around the clock.
+The FTC commissioner writes that Libra’s announcement has raised international concern.
+The fintech platform scheme proposed by the social network entails the creation of a shadow global central bank.

 Competition between the public and corporate sectors

 Rohit Chopra shares the concerns of the FBI and Congress regarding the Libra currency, and offers a solution to the problem.
 In order to compete with private stablecoins and blockchain projects, the government needs to develop its own controlled online payment system.
 Such a state product could satisfy the needs of the population just as well as the Libra project.

 According to Chopra, the Federal Reserve should address the issue as soon as possible.
 Prospects for the launch of Zuckerberg’s crypto project are not very clear as of now, but the interest of users in convenient payments is undeniable.
 Private corporations want to control the market and constantly offer new solutions and products; the authorities should not lag behind fintech companies.

 “The payment field is the economy’s most important infrastructure,” the expert concluded.